Frequently Asked Questions

 - Amazon - Be careful ordering items that come from China as they are usually significantly smaller than the sizing suggests

-- Magpie's Treasures for Veils
+- Magpie's Treasures (Silk veils)

 Can I check out a class before signing up?

 Yes, drop ins are allowed at a rate of $12/class for the first 2 classes only for 12 week sessions.
 Otherwise it becomes too difficult to catch up late joiners and is not fair to the other students, as the class is progressive and builds week to week.
+Drop in availability varies for non-12 week classes.
+Please check class description.

 What happens if I miss class?